coreinfrastructure/best-practices-badge/background.md

 Require active peer review:

-1. Evidence of multiple developers (e.g., in ChangeLog).
-E.G., for level 2, must have at least 2 developers; list them, and show where they appear.
+1. Evidence of multiple developers (e.g., in a ChangeLog).
+E.G., for level 2, the project must have at least 2 developers.

-2. Evidence of people reviewing code (e.g., bug reports/patches)
+2. Evidence of people reviewing code (e.g., bug reports/patches).

 3. Public disclosure of source code, for some time.

-4. (For level 5): Evidence that &#8220;all code has been reviewed by someone else&#8221;; e.g., Apache and Netscape have such processes.
-This would be good for higher levels.
+4. (For level 5): Evidence that all code has been reviewed by someone else.

-5. Evidence that there are a number of users (&#8220;safety in numbers&#8221;).
-E.G., for level 4, at least 100 users.
+5. Evidence that there are a number of users (e.g., for level 4, at least 100 users).

 6. Require that at least some developers learn how to write secure programs, including what to look for.
 There are freely available materials, such as <http://www.dwheeler.com/secure-programs> that teach how to do this.
-E.G., at level 2, at least 2 developers (including one trusted developer) has asserted that they&#8217;ve read at least one book on how to write secure programs.
+E.g., at level 2, at least 2 developers (including one trusted developer) has asserted that they&#8217;ve read at least one book on how to write secure programs.
 Level 5: all trusted developers have read at least one book.

 Good Practices:

-1. Products must have a different version number for each public release (CC ACM\_CAP.1)
+1. Products must have a different version number for each public release (CC ACM\_CAP.1).

-2. Level 1: Products (source & binary) must be signed, the public key must be publicly posted (so it can be verified over time) and have an MD5 posted.
-This provides a simple way to check the product signature (keep signature from a while back - that way, if website broken, can tell there&#8217;s a change).
+2. Level 1: Products (source and binary) must be signed, the public key must be publicly posted (so it can be verified over time) and have an MD5 posted.
+This provides a simple way to check the product signature (keep signature from a while back - that way, if the website is broken, others can tell there&#8217;s a change).

 3. Trusted repository configured so that only trusted developers can change code, and passwords not sent in clear (at least, must be setup so don&#8217;t need to & developers know not to do so).